 News

-You play a game of Go.
-You review it with AI.
-You see where you went wrong.
-You nod thoughtfully, close the review, and then... make the exact same mistake two games later.
+You play a game.
+Review it with AI.
+See where you went wrong.
+Nod thoughtfully, close the review, and then... make the exact same mistake two games later.

-Sound familiar?
-You're not alone.
-It's probably the most common frustration in Go study.
+It's the most common frustration in Go study.

 The Gap Between Knowing and Doing

-Understanding a mistake and actually fixing it are very different things.
-When you review a game and see that move 63 should have been a shoulder hit instead of an attachment, that's useful information.
+Understanding a mistake and fixing it are different things.
+When you review a game and see that move 63 should have been a shoulder hit instead of an attachment, that's useful.
 But information alone doesn't build habits.

 Go players, traditionally, haven't had a clean way to do this.
 You review the game, understand the mistake, and then hope it sticks when a similar position comes up.